 - $200 for books and supplies

 - $2,000 for discretionary expenses, including meals, personal travel/transportation, etc.

 The China: Political & Economic Development program examines the origins and development of Chinese communism and its influence on modern Chinese political economy.
 Students will learn about the evolution of Chinese institutions and policies, international trade and foreign investment, and legal reform in order to understand recent economic and policy developments and China's growing role in the global politics.
 Students will also take intensive language classes in Mandarin Chinese.
 Weekly cultural and historical excursions complement classroom content and offer students a glimpse of Beijing's storied past.

-Host institution: Founded in 1898, Peking University, or “Beida,” was the first formally established modern national university of China.
+Founded in 1898, Peking University, or “Beida,” was the first formally established modern national university of China.
 With over 30,000 students, of which seven percent are international students, Peking University is a premier institution for education and research, particularly in natural and social sciences.
 It is frequently ranked as one of the best universities in China.
 The campus is located in northwest Beijing, in the Haidian district, which has a concentration of many well-known colleges and universities.